Taxation of employment related shares

 Your employer will deduct USC and PRSI through payroll.

-You can find more information about the taxation of Revenue approved share options in the Revenue approved share option schemes
+You can find further information about the taxation of Revenue approved share options in Revenue approved share schemes

 Note